 Meeting the newest additions to the family.

-Listening to my crazy uncle rant about Reagan.
+Listening to my crazy one-legged uncle rant about Reagan.

 Ya know – family stuff 🙂